Sacramento PsyD in Clinical Psychology Program

-Systemically oriented, the Program trains students to consider the role of diverse systems in creating and/or remedying individual and social problems.
+Systemically oriented, the Sacramento Doctor of Psychology program trains students to consider the role of diverse systems in creating and/or remedying individual and social problems.
 While students receive an exceptional grounding in traditional clinical assessment and intervention, they also are taught to consider the potential value of advocacy, consultation, or public policy work in helping both individuals and entire groups of clients with similar problems.
 The Sacramento PsyD faculty is committed to offering a broad array of elective courses reflecting theory, assessment, and intervention across a variety of systems, especially across cultural systems.
 The importance of the cultural system is emphasized throughout students’ academic and clinical training.
-An integral part of the mission and structure of CSPP since it began in 1999 as a satellite to the Clinical PsyD Program in Fresno, the program’s competencies are well aligned with the university’s mission to prepare “students for professional careers of service and leadership” and to promote “the discovery and application of knowledge to improve the lives of people in diverse cultures and communities around the world.”
+An integral part of the mission and structure of CSPP since it began in 1999 as a satellite to the Clinical PsyD program in Fresno, the program’s competencies are well aligned with the university’s mission to prepare “students for professional careers of service and leadership” and to promote “the discovery and application of knowledge to improve the lives of people in diverse cultures and communities around the world.”

 - successful completion of 60 units of graduate study and demonstration of the following key competencies through the successful completion of the associated courses: assessment [Intellectual Assessment, Personality Assessment I & II]; diagnosis, psychological theory, and intervention [Basic Foundations of Clinical Practice I & II and 1 of the required psychotherapy courses]; and law and ethics [Introduction to Ethical Practice & Law];